mdunham/react-enterprise/README.md

 `yarn && yarn docker:local`

 At this point, the app should load on `localhost:3000` and you should be prompted to login and then can start browsing the app.

-## License

-The Linode Manager's code is distributed under the terms of the [BSD 3-clause license](LICENSE).
-The assets are not licensed for any purpose without prior written approval from Linode, unless otherwise noted.